Find more staff

 About me

 I’m an experienced linguist, specialising in the microanalysis of language and communication in real-life settings.
 As a lecturer at UWE Bristol, I design, lead and teach modules across our English Language and Linguistics degree programme.
-I’m also a core member of the UWE Humanities Research Group.

 My research explores the nuances of social interaction, with a focus on institutional (policing, law, healthcare), corporate and environmental contexts.
-My primary focus to date is my study of communication at the scene between police first responders and victim-survivors of domestic abuse.
+My primary focus to date is a study of communication at the scene between police first responders and victim-survivors of domestic abuse.
 This work builds on my ESRC PhD, which broke new ground in this previously hidden research setting, with rare access to police body-worn video footage.
 I’ve worked closely with police practitioners and research partners to translate findings into impact, most recently contributing to the Avon and Somerset Police Domestic Abuse: Language Matters guidance, currently under review for national implementation.
+This work has led to a recent research collaboration with an interdisciplinary team exploring frontline police interactions with people experiencing mental health crises, also drawing from body-worn video.

 Area of expertise